Benedict02/weather-app/README.md

-# First project for learning react
+# weather-app
+BETHAN == BEN ETHAN

+BETHAN WEATHER

+Vite: React.js
+This project is dedicated on learning how to use an API.
-Goal: Learn how to fetch from an API & hide api keys (using .env)
+1. fetch data from an API
+2. Hide API keys using .env